divyajeettt/oshell/README.md

 The `type` command is used to check how a command is interpreted by the shell, i.e., whether a command is an internal or external command.

-*<b>Assumption:</b> Some external commands like `mkdir` and `rm` are displayed as 'hashed' to more accurately "mimic" the Linux Shell's behaviour.
+***Assumption:** Some external commands like `mkdir` and `rm` are displayed as 'hashed' to more accurately "mimic" the Linux Shell's behaviour.
 In reality, these files are simple executables located in the `./bin` directory.*

 #### exit